Dust (2012 film)

+Dust (Polvo) is a 2012 Guatemalan drama film directed by Julio Hernández Cordón about a family disrupted by past government violence.
+The film was shown at international film festivals but was not widely released in theaters.
+It received mixed reviews.

+Synopsis

-Dust (Polvo) is a 2012 Guatemalan drama film directed by Julio Hernández Cordón.
-It follows Delfina and Juan, a traumatized mother and son whose husband and father was a victim of Guatemalan government repression, as they become the subjects of a documentary made by couple Ignacio and Alejandra.
-Eventually, it is revealed that Juan and Delfina's neighbor--the target of harassment from Juan throughout the movie--is responsible for his father's disappearance.
+The film follows Delfina and Juan, a traumatized mother and son whose husband and father was a victim of Guatemalan government repression, as they become the subjects of a documentary made by couple Ignacio and Alejandra.
+Eventually, it is revealed that Juan and Delfina's neighbor, the target of harassment from Juan throughout the movie, is responsible for his father's disappearance.

-Reviewers found the movie's "pseudo-poetic" arrangement to be "unnecessarily complicated".